Frequently Asked Questions

 How does the Bubble Barrier work?

-We create a bubble curtain by pumping air through a perforated tube on the bottom of the waterway.
-The bubble curtain creates an upward current which directs plastic to the surface.
-By placing the Bubble Barrier diagonally across the river, the natural flow of the water will push the plastic waste to the side and into the catchment system.
-The catchment system is designed to work in harmony with the bubble curtain to collect and retain plastics.
-Following collection, it will be removed for processing and reuse.
+By placing the Bubble Barrier diagonally across the river, the natural flow of the water helps push plastic debris to the side and into the catchment system.
+This catchment system is specifically designed to work in harmony with the bubble curtain to efficiently collect and retain plastics.
+Once collected, the plastics will be removed for processing and reuse.

 Which Bubble Barriers are currently in use?